-Dr. Peter Steinherz, the director of Leukemia and Lymphoma Studies at Memorial Sloan Kettering Cancer Center, was among the founders of Camp Simcha.
-During his more than 30-year tenure at MSKCC, Dr. Steinherz and his colleagues have developed new treatment protocols that have improved the survival rates of patients with ALL from 50 percent to 80 – 90 percent.
-He is a member of the Leukemia Strategy Group of the Children’s Cancer Group/Children’s Oncology Group for more than 30 years.
-During that time, he chaired or co-chaired 11 large national/international studies for the Group and was a committee member of many other investigative groups.
-At Camp Simcha, Dr. Steinherz is known for his warmth, accessibility and love of rafting with the campers.
+Dr. Steinherz, the director of Leukemia and Lymphoma Studies at Memorial Sloan Kettering Cancer Center, was among the founders of Camp Simcha.
+During his 30-year tenure at MSKCC, Dr. Steinherz and his colleagues have developed new treatment protocols that have improved the survival rates of patients with ALL from 50 percent to 80 – 90 percent.
+He is a member of the Leukemia Strategy Group of the Children’s Cancer Group for more than 20 years.
+During that time, he chaired or co-chaired 11 large national/international studies for the Group and was a committee member of many other investigations.
+He is known for his warmth, accessibility and love of rafting with campers

 Laurel Steinherz, MD

-Dr. Laurel Steinherz is the Pediatric Cardiologist at Memorial Sloan Kettering Cancer Center and an expert in the cardiac toxicity of cancer and cancer treatment.
-She has interacted with colleagues in Pediatric Oncology, to define the cardiac toxicity of new drugs and protocols at Memorial Sloan Kettering, and the Children’s Cancer Group/Children’s Oncology Group, and with other international cooperative study groups for more than the past 3 decades.
-She was a co-founder of Camp Simcha, with husband Peter, and others, 25 summers ago, and is thrilled to spend time with the campers in this wonderful setting.
+Laurel Steinherz is the pediatric cardiologist at Memorial Sloan Kettering Cancer Center and an expert in the cardiac toxicity of cancer and cancer treatment.
+For the past three decades, she has interacted with colleagues in pediatric oncology to define the cardiac toxicity of new drugs and protocols at MSKCC, the Children’s Cancer Group/Children’s Oncology Group and other international cooperative study groups.
+She was a co-founder of Camp Simcha with her husband, Peter, and is thrilled to spend time with campers in this wonderful setting.

 Dr. Wexler is a pediatric oncologist at Memorial Sloan Kettering Cancer Center who specializes in the treatment of bone and soft tumor sarcomas.
 He is currently co-chair of an international study to evaluate the effectiveness of chemotherapy for the treatment of children with osteosarcoma, and co-investigator of a clinical trial at Memorial Sloan-Kettering that evaluates a novel combination of chemotherapy agents and radiotherapy techniques for the treatment of children with rhabdomyosarcoma.

-“Dr. Lenny” has been at Camp Simcha since 1990.
+“Dr. Lenny” has been at Camp Simcha for many years.
 His “office” is the entire camp, and his prescription for recovery includes plenty of laughter and fun.